UruIT/react-seed/CONTRIBUTING.md

 * Only adding to it what we consider essential for starting projects.
 * And, leaving other features (more advanced ones) to the `seed/*` branches.

-All these is also part of our second intention: avoid having an overwhelming amount of features/packages/configs.
+All these is also part of our second intention: avoid having an overwhelming amount of features/packages/configs for those who are newcomers into these technologies.

 We plan to incorporate a *Contributors* section on the `README` to say thank you for helping us!